 Changes to lifestyle

-Mr. Cleary recognizes the importance of just compensation for amputation victims and is dedicated to providing practical assistance to maximize the settlement or result in these cases.
+Sean Cleary recognizes the importance of just compensation for amputation victims and is dedicated to providing practical assistance to maximize the settlement or trial verdict in these cases.

 We have years of experience in fractures and amputation-related cases.
 What differentiates our practice is that we fully engage in understanding our clients and how their life was affected by a personal injury.
-We spend time with them and follow their daily routines to write down significant details that will enforce the case.
-Besides carefully gathering all the pieces of evidence, we're also concerned with the witnesses and with the experts who will testify during the trial, increasing the chances of obtaining maximum compensation.
+We spend time with them and follow their daily routines to note significant details that will strengthen their case.
+Besides carefully gathering all the pieces of evidence, we're also working with the expert witnesses who will testify during a potential trial, increasing the chances of obtaining maximum compensation.